viraptor/reverse-interview/README.md

 - Are you profitable?
 - If not, how long is your runway?
-- Where does the funding come from and who influenced the high level plan/direction?
+- Where does the funding come from and who influences the high level plan/direction?
 - How do you make money?
 - What's preventing you from making more money?